jatinpalchuri/Text-to-Image-synthesis/README.md

 # Results

--One example on all the generated images for
+One example on all the generated images for

---Input (five texts describing the required image)
+Input (five texts describing the required image)

 baseball players practicing their batting skills in a filled arena.